Optimality of universal conclusive entanglement concentration protocols: Optimality of a Universal Conclusive ECP

-Similarly, using the aforementioned fact from~\cite{PhysRevLett.125.060405,PhysRevA.101.062315}, it is easy to see that there can be no universal conclusive EPP for the set of all states of a given dimension shared between Alice and Bob for any $n$.
-Hence, in this work, we shall only be looking at universal conclusive EPPs for sets of pure states.
+Similarly, using the aforementioned fact from~\cite{PhysRevLett.125.060405,PhysRevA.101.062315}, it is easy to see that there can be no universal conclusive ECP for the set of all states of a given dimension shared between Alice and Bob for any $n$.
+Hence, in this work, we shall only be looking at universal conclusive ECPs for sets of pure states.